 Our lead product candidate, tomivosertib, is an oral small-molecule inhibitor of MNK that we are developing in combination with inhibitors of anti-PD-(L)1 therapy, for the treatment of patients with solid tumors.
 In the second quarter of 2021, we initiated dosing in KICKSTART, our randomized Phase 2b clinical trial evaluating tomivosertib in combination with pembrolizumab in patients with metastatic non-small cell lung cancer ("NSCLC") with PD-L1 expression level greater than or equal to 50% ("PD-L1≥50%").
 Pembrolizumab is owned and marketed by Merck for frontline NSCLC and several other indications.
 We anticipate reporting topline data from the KICKSTART trial in the second half of 2023.
 Our second product candidate, zotatifin, is an inhibitor of eIF4A, a component of the eIF4F complex, and is currently being evaluated in a Phase 1/2 clinical trial in patients with certain solid tumors.
-We have completed the initial dose escalation portion of this trial and are currently evaluating zotatifin in combination with fulvestrant and abemaciclib (Z+F+A) in a Phase 2a open-label expansion cohort in patients with ER+ breast cancer.
-In light of the favorable safety results observed in the Phase 1/2 clinical trial and target engagement data generated to date, we have also resumed dose escalation of zotatifin in combination with fulvestrant in patients with ER+ breast cancer to determine if a higher dose of zotatifin can be utilized in future clinical studies.
-To date, we've reported initial data from four cohorts including patients with ER+ breast cancer, which demonstrated that zotatifin appeared to be safe, well tolerated and showed signals of activity, including partial responses in heavily pretreated ER+ breast cancer patients.
-We anticipate reporting topline results for the fully enrolled Z+F+A triplet cohort in ER+ breast cancer at the American Society of Clinical Oncology ("ASCO") 2023 Annual Meeting.
-Data from the dose escalation portion of the trial is anticipated in the second half of 2023.
-We have also comple zotatifin as an antiviral agent against SARS-CoV-2.
+We have completed the initial dose escalation portion of this trial and are currently evaluating zotatifin in combination with fulvestrant and abemaciclib ("ZFA triplet") in a Phase 2a open-label expansion cohort in patients with ER+ breast cancer.
+In light of the favorable safety results observed in the Phase 1/2 clinical trial and target engagement data generated to date, we have also resumed dose escalation of zotatifin in combination with fulvestrant ("ZF doublet") in patients with ER+ breast cancer to determine if a higher dose of zotatifin can be utilized in future clinical studies.
+To date, we've reported data from four cohorts including patients with ER+ breast cancer, which demonstrated that zotatifin appeared to be safe, well tolerated and showed signals of activity, including partial responses in heavily pretreated ER+ breast cancer patients.
+We reported topline results for the fully enrolled ZFA triplet cohort in ER+ breast cancer at the American Society of Clinical Oncology ("ASCO") 2023 Annual Meeting in June, where partial responses were observed in 5 of 19 (26%) evaluable patients treated with the ZFA triplet.

+patients in the resumed dose escalation cohort of the ZF doublet.
+Both ZFA and ZF combinations were generally well tolerated with a large majority of adverse events Grade 1 or 2.
+Additional data from the dose escalation portion of the trial is anticipated in the second half of 2023.
+We have also completed a Phase 1b clinical trial evaluating zotatifin as an antiviral agent against SARS-CoV-2.
 The study was a double-blind, randomized, placebo-controlled trial evaluating the safety and antiviral activity of a single dose of zotatifin.
 In this trial, zotatifin was found to be safe and well-tolerated, and demonstrated favorable trends in several assessments of viral clearance compared to placebo.
 We have entered into a global collaboration and license agreement with Pfizer for our earliest stage program, inhibitors of eIF4E, and Pfizer is currently conducting investigational new drug application ("IND") enabling studies for this program.